Lualts-code/WebHubDeveloperMacOS/README.md

-# WebHubDeveloper
+# Versions

-MacOS version
+OS: MacOS

-python 3.8
+Python: 3.8

-WebHub for developers.

-WebHub is a Hub for Webs.
+WebHubMaker: 1.0

-# All commands
+# All the commands

 from WebHubFolder import WebHubMaker